Francis-Gurr/HEX-Game/README.md

  - Allow computer player to play computer player

 ## FEEDBACK:
 The following is the feedback I received for the assignment.
-I hope to improve the game further if I get the time.
+I hope to improve the game further once I get the time.
 This includes removing all command line inputs to provide full GUI functionality.
 The raw original feedback I recieved is available [here](https://github.com/Francis-Gurr/HEX-Game/blob/master/Notes%20and%20Feedback%20-%20qwnz51.pdf).